Education in Macedonia

 The curricula for the subjects in the primary and general secondary education and for the general subjects in the vocational education are prepared by the Bureau for Development of Education and for the vocational subjects by the Centre for Vocational Education and Training.
 The quality assurance in the educational institutions is under supervision of the State Educational Inspectorate.

 There are 21 higher education institutions in the country, out of which seven are public universities.
 In the recent years the number of students (regular and part-time) studying at Macedonian universities is steadily increasing and in the academic 2014/2015 there were roughly 60000 students, out of which only 12% were studying at the private universities.

 Special priority of the Republic of Macedonia is the adult education, an activity which is regulated with the Law on Adult Education and Law for Vocational Education.
-The system of adult education is promoted by the Centre for Adult Education, an institution established by the government in order to contribute through the adult education to the achievement of socio-economic needs of Macedonia, to meet the needs of the labor market and to assist individuals in their personal development.
+The system of adult education is promoted by the Centre for Adult Education, an institution established by the government in order to contribute through the adult education to the achievement of socio-economic needs of North Macedonia, to meet the needs of the labor market and to assist individuals in their personal development.

-The Republic of Macedonia is participating in the Erasmus+ programme as a Programme Country.
+The Republic of North Macedonia is participating in the Erasmus+ programme as a Programme Country.
 The country recently has completed the referencing of the National Qualifications Framework to the European Qualification Framework, a process which was implemented by the Ministry of Education and Science with support from the ETF.

 Latest development in the primary education is the introduction of Cambridge Curriculum.
 The reform has started in 2014/5, and covers the science and mathematics curriculum in the all nine grades of the primary education.
 The objective of the reforms is to modernize the current traditional teaching and learning methods, as well as the instructional methodology, and introduce more interactive approach in the educational process.
 This reform is joint project with the Cambridge International examination.